 Without planning and monitoring, costs can spiral out of control.

-6.1 Use top-down cost estimating if you have done a comparable project before.
+Use top-down cost estimating if you have done a comparable project before

-- Using the previous project as a benchmark, you might double the cost (if the new project will take twice as long) then add an inflation factor.
+- Using the previous project as a benchmark, you might double the cost (if the new project will take twice as long, using the same number of people) then add in an inflation factor.

-6.2 Use bottom-up cost estimating if there is no comparable project.
+Use bottom-up cost estimating if there is no comparable project

-- Bottom-up estimates often underestimate costs, because tasks take longer than people expect.
+- Bottom-up estimates often seriously underestimate the costs, because tasks take much longer than people expect.

-You need to adapt constantly to stay ahead of the competition.
+You need to adapt and innovate constantly to stay ahead of the competition.

-7.1 Plan for new product development on a scheduled basis.
+Plan for new product development on a scheduled basis

-- Extend product life cycles by repackaging, adding features and finding new ways to use your product.
+- Extend product life cycles by repackaging, adding new features and finding new applications for the product.

-- Do not wait until competitors launch their ‘next generation’ product before starting your own.
+- Do not wait until competitors launch their ‘next generation’ product before starting on your own.

-- Put aside funds to make improvements and for totally new products.
+- Put aside money to make improvements and money for totally new products.

-- Set yearly targets for the number of improvements or new products you aim to complete.
+- Set targets, each year, for the number of improvements or new products you aim to complete.